IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ### 4.3 Overall DEI Domain Scores

-We did Descriptive Statistics-Test to comapare scores of dirrent dimentions.

-- Bias Reporting is the highest score -- 3.4, but the high SD shows this masks deep disagreement.
-- Inclusive Leadership score --3.39 is also higher.
+We have averaged the scores of the five domains of DEI in order to get the general perception of DEI.
+This provided a brief general impression of what areas appear to be a bit stronger and what areas might require improvement.

+**Key observations:**

+- The Bias Reporting has the highest mean (3.40), however, the standard deviation is high indicating the workers are not in agreement on whether the reporting system is fair or trustful.
+- The value of Inclusive Leadership (3.39) is quite good, and it means that a significant number of employees are supported by their immediate supervisors.
-- The true overall risk is Representation,because the score is the lowest 3.15
+- The true overall risk is Representation,because the score is the lowest(3.15).
+It means that the employees feel that leadership fails to represent the diversity of the broader workforce.

+These scores assist us in knowing the areas in which the organisation is performing excellently and where DEI structural challenges still may be.

 Table 1.
 Overall DEI Domain Scores